 What is a Security Guard?

-A security guard is someone who patrols and inspects property against fire, theft, vandalism, terrorism, and illegal activity.
-They monitor people and buildings in an effort to prevent crime.
+A security guard patrols and inspects property against fire, theft, vandalism, terrorism, and illegal activity.
+Their job is to monitor people and buildings in an effort to prevent crime.

 What does a Security Guard do?

 - Protect and enforce laws on an employer’s property